ribeirosaimon/gobooplay/README.md

 }
 ```

-you can get or clean your shooping Cart
+you can get or clean your shopping cart

 ```
 GET {{localHost}}/shopping-cart